Hesperian Health Guides

 Bleeding during labor

-Some blood from the mother’s vagina is normal.
-The mucus plug can be very red and bloody looking.
-But blood clots, bright red blood, or losing more than 200 milliliters (1 cup) of blood during labor are warning signs.
+A little bleeding from the mother's vagina may be OK.
+For example, the mucus plug can be very red and bloody looking.
+But blood clots or bright red blood during labor are warning signs.

 Bleeding without pain (placenta previa)